Pregnancy and blood fats

 How soon will cholesterol and triglycerides levels return to normal?

-Our specialists advise waiting at least six to eight weeks after giving birth before having a cholesterol test.
-If you are breastfeeding, wait until you’ve stopped, least six to eight weeks.
-This will give a more realistic picture of cholesterol and triglyceride levels.
+Our specialists advise waiting at least six to eight weeks after giving birth before having a cholesterol and triglyceride test done.
+If you are breastfeeding, wait until you’ve stopped, again at least six to eight weeks.
+This will give a more realistic picture of your cholesterol and triglyceride levels.

 If you have had complications or surgery, including a caesarean section, wait at least